 Innovative Express Care accepts most insurance plans (PPOs, Medicare, and the Advocate hospital system HMO).
 If you do not have medical insurance, you may receive the COVID-19 virus swab test FREE under the (CARES) Act.
 Patients who have an insurance plan we do not accept, such as Medicaid, may self-pay $250 for the examination and COVID-19 test, or $400 if you also want to get the rapid test.

 Innovative Express Care charges your insurance for the visit.
-We submit 99204 or 99203 for your provider visit.
-Quest Diagnostics Lab submits the code 86328.
-The diagnosis code is: Z03.818.
+We submit a 99203 or 99213 code for your provider visit.
+The diagnosis code is Z03.818.

 Patients who are uninsured may receive care under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which provides COVID-19 care at no cost to the individual.

 If you think you might have been exposed to the COVID-19, see our COVID-19 experts by making an appointment here.
 This is the best way to get the testing you may need, including testing for COVID-19, influenza, strep throat, or mono at Innovative Express Care.

 If you are concerned you may have or have had COVID-19, please schedule a COVID-19 test or COVID-19 antibody test with one of our providers.
 The primary symptoms of COVID-19 are fever, cough, runny nose, shortness of breath and respiratory symptoms.
 In some cases, patients also experience loss of taste/smell and GI symptoms.
 Patients with underlying medical conditions are at a higher risk of complications from COVID-19.